jserv/armv8-hello/README.md

 ```

 Note that:
 Qemu develops design secondary CPUs in PSCI power-down state depending on PSCI firmare API.
-Howerver, ARM develops do not support any instructions for secondary CPUs from the power-down state to the power-on state.
+Howerver, ARM develops do not support any instructions in GICv2 for secondary CPUs from the power-down state to the power-on state.
 Therefore, we modify code as above.

 Step 2:
 ```